Kerr-Addison Mine: Start of mining

 Kerr-Addison Mines was incorporated in 1936, out of a merger of Kerr-Addison Gold Mines, Anglo-Huronian, Bouzan Mines and Prospector Airways and purchased 26 full and 2 fractional claims in 1937.
 The company drove four adits to explore mineral veins into a hill on the west of the property where they found low grades of gold.
 Diamond drilling from within the #1 adit was successful and returned ore with 10.5 grams per ton of gold for over 33 metres.
 More drilling followed, as did the construction of a $1.75 million 450-tonnes-per-day processing mill.
-Ore processing started on May 2 1938 and the first bar of gold was poured on June 11, 1938.
-The mill as upgraded to be able to process 1,090 tons per day in 1939, and after significantly more gold was discovered at 1,000 feet depth in 1940, the mill was further upgraded to 1,725 tons per day in 1941.
+Ore processing started on May 2, 1938, and the first bar of gold was poured on June 11, 1938.
+The same year, the mine's owners requested government permission to dump mine tailings, containing cyanide, into Larder Lake.
+The mill was upgraded to be able to process 1,090 tons per day in 1939, and after significantly more gold was discovered at 1,000 feet depth in 1940, the mill was further upgraded to 1,725 tons per day in 1941.
 By 1958, shaft #3 was lowered to 1,174 metres, and #4 was lowered to 1,829 metres (6,000 feet) in 1959.

 World War II decreased production to 1,000 tons per day, but it rose in 1948 to processing over 3,630 tons per day, which was maintained until 1961.
-The most successful year was 1960 in which 18,400 kilograms of gold were produced from 1,512,860 tons of ore, making the mine the top producer in North America.
-Ore reserves dwindled in 1960 and all further exploration was abandoned in 1963, with the focus of the work shifting to removing ore was already identified.
+The mine ranked as the top producing gold mine in North America in 1960, when it produced 18,400 kilograms of gold, generated from 1,512,860 tons of ore.
+Ore reserves dwindled in 1960 and all further exploration was abandoned in 1963, with the focus of the work shifting to removing ore that was already identified.

+In 1957, the mine's owners acquired Chesterville gold mine.

+Workers and unionisation

 The mine employed 2,500 people at its peak.

-1990s ownership changes and resumption of mining
+The Kerr-Addison Employees's Association union was formed in 1943.
+In December 1946 workers voted on joining the International Union of Mine, Mill and Smelter Workers.
+The Kerr-Addison union became affiliated with the Canadian National Federation of Independent Union in 1981 and in 1989 merged with United Steelworkers of America to become USWA Local 9283.